xieguigang/sciBASIC/guides/EasyDocument.md

     a = json.LoadObject(Of TestBin)
     Call json.__DEBUG_ECHO

-And there is another perfect fast Json serialization solution for VisualBasic: [Newton.Json](https://github.com/JamesNK/Newtonsoft.Json), but in this article I just want to introduce the System json serialization solution as this solution no needs for referecne of the third-part library
+And there is another perfect fast Json serialization solution for VisualBasic: [Newton.Json](https://github.com/JamesNK/Newtonsoft.Json), but in this article I just want to introduce the System json serialization solution as this solution no needs for referecne of the third-part library.

 ##XML

+Generates the Xml document is very easy in the VisualBasic, just using your object's **GetXml** extension function, and then using function **LoadXml(of T)** can be easily load your saved object from a Xml file:

+    ' XML test
+    Dim xml As String = a.GetXml   ' Convert object into Xml Call xml.__DEBUG_ECHO
+    Call a.SaveAsXml("./testssss.Xml")   ' Save Object to Xml a = Nothing
+    a = "./testssss.Xml".LoadXml(Of TestBin)  ' Load Object from Xml
+    Call a.GetXml.__DEBUG_ECHO

+######Simple Usage

+1. <T>.GetXml
+	>Gets the object generated Xml document text.
+By combine using of the **String.SaveTo(path)** Extension function, that you can easily save the object as a Xml text file.
+2. <path>.LoadXml(of T)
+	>Load object from Xml

 ##Csv